 Where to Road Trip in Serbia

 We entered Serbia after road-tripping through Bosnia-Herzegovina and began our Serbian road trip wild camping in a car park in Gornja Koviljaca.
-We hadn’t been able to find the campsite we were heading for — not the first time on our Europe trip, I must admit.

-Actually, we thought we were wild camping, but we had in fact found the campsite and just didn’t realise it!
-It wasn’t until I wrote this post, and looked for the camper site we were trying to find that I found out.
-It was a free park for us but usually, you’d be required to pay …Whoops.
+It wasn’t until I wrote this post and looked for the camper site we were trying to find that I discovered this.
+It was a free park for us, but you’d usually be required to pay.
+Whoops!

-Our Serbia Road Trip itinerary:
+Our 5-Day Serbia Road Trip Itinerary: Overview

 - Belgrade